dndworld/dndworld.github.io/Start Playing/start-playing.md

 OOC stands for **Out Of Character**.

 **RP OOC channels**

-Snowhaven: West/High Class/North/South, Underhaven, Nanam in Nature, and Arena categories have respective `#[category]-ooc` channels for out-of-character conversations.
+Snowhaven: West/High Class/North/South, Underhaven, Nanam in Nature, Shops, and Arena categories have respective `#[category]-ooc` channels for out-of-character conversations.

 **Other OOC channels**